What is OmniLab Transactions

 • Progression — read overall numbers such as total sessions, valid submissions, total amount, average basket, and remaining reward stock.

-When to use a receipt challenge
+When to use a receipt game

 • prove a real purchase before a reward unlocks